-Protecting the Connecticut River from source to sea since 1952.
+Protecting the Connecticut River and its tributaries from source to sea since 1952.

 A gift to the Connecticut River Watershed Council benefits you, your river and your community.

 The Connecticut River is at the heart of our region’s history, economy and quality of life.
-Since 1952, CRWC members have pushed to improve the river’s quality and protection.
+Since 1952, CRWC members have pushed to improve our rivers' quality and protection.
 We have come a long way together, but much work remains to be done.
 Please join us to continue righting the wrongs done to the Connecticut River and preserve this amazing resource.

 With the help of our members, the Council protects the Connecticut River watershed from source to sea.
-We seize key opportunities to improve water quality, restore wildlife and fish habitat, and increase recreational enjoyment of the CT River.
+We seize key opportunities to reduce water pollution, restore rivers for wildlife and fish, and increase recreational enjoyment of the CT River.

-By working together for a thriving, sustainable River, we enrich our world today and we leave a positive legacy for future generations – a beautiful, safe, robust watershed.
+By working together for thriving, sustainable rivers, we enrich our world today and leave a positive legacy for future generations – a beautiful, safe, robust watershed.

 Our work includes: